Aryanwadhwa14/YT-shorts/README.md

 ### Upload Video: Upload your MP4 Shorts video.
 ### Add Description: Enter a brief description.

-## This code only generates metadata for the yt upload, add the credentials for the yt api and google auth api, and will provide the code for uploading the yt short.
+### Note:  This code only generates metadata for the yt upload, add the credentials for the yt api and google auth api, and will provide the code for uploading the yt short.